 Automatically perform the placement of a complete chip.
 This plugin, as well as the other P&R tools expect a specific top-level hierarchy for the design.
-The top-level hierarchy must contains the instances of all the I/O pads and exactly one instance of the chip's core model.
+The top-level hierarchy must contains the instances of all the I/O pads and exactly one instance named corona of an eponym cell corona.
+The corona cell in turn containing the instance of the chip's core model.